Most mornings I exercise on a path near my home and get to practice how to persevere when you feel like giving up!

 The definition and origin of these terms trigger thoughts of racing and winning; a competition instead of steady persistence.

-Sometimes in life, it feels everything is competition even our faith.
+Sometimes it feels like everything is a competition even our faith.
+Comparison is a quick route to an exhausted spirit.

 I often wonder, is learning how to persevere with steady persistence enough?
 Or do we want to win? and do any of us really win or do we strive and exhaust ourselves?